Chinese online literature: Translation and global impact

+As of 2017, at least 58 foreign websites which translated and distributed Chinese internet literature for non-Chinese language readers.

-Wuxiaworld and Webnovel are popular online literature platforms among the global readership of genres such as Xianxia (玄幻 Fantasy) and Xuanhuan (仙侠 Chinese mythology fantasy).
+Wuxiaworld and Webnovel are popular online literature platforms among the global readership of genres such as Xuanhuan (玄幻 Fantasy) and Xianxia (仙侠 Chinese mythology fantasy).

-Wuxiaworld primarily uses translators to translate content, but after Kakao Entertainment purchased Wuxiworld in 2021, readers found that the platform became more expensive.
+Wuxiaworld primarily uses translators to translate content, but after Kakao Entertainment purchased Wuxiaworld in 2021, readers found that the platform became more expensive.
 Webnovel primarily utilizes machine translation, and many readers complain that it isn't very good, but there is a rise is original works written in English and other languages being published to the platform, which may contribute to its global appeal.
 Since the internet has evolved into its own ecosystem, housing many online communities, participation in user generated translation has contributed to a lot of the translation done across many platforms.
 Some online translation is done in a collaborative manner, with a like minded group of translators forming teams and collecting data and revising together to produce a translation.

 Many times, online translation is done in an unofficial collaboration between volunteer translators and reader critics exchanging insights within forums.
 An example of this is the reader-translator interactions on the forum Shuhua by the translator Xiao Mao, who was conducting an online translation of Charlotte's Web into Chinese, which he went on to publish online in 2000.
 Readers interacted with sections he had translated and compared versions of translations as part of the process for the final translation to come about.
 An example of a webnovel platform dedicated to translation is Gravity Tales.

 Besides human translation, by fans or experts, some will turn to neural machine translation (NMT) systems and language model AI tools like ChatGPT.
 Studies done on the translation of Chinese poetry have observed that NMT translations, by Google Translate for example, perform very poorly compared to expert translators or ChatGPT translations.
 ChatGPT performs far better than Google Translate at translating within the textual and historical context of the poetry due to the difference in which data they were trained in.
 ChatGPT shows significant creativity and accuracy in the way it translates as compared to Google translate, but human translation by experts still exhibit more artistry.
 There has been significant debate about the ethics of AI assisted translation, with people considering whether or not the translator should receive the credit for a translation produced with AI assistance, or whether or not AI assisted translation is a tool that should be promoted.